galaxyproject/training-material/topics/metabolomics/tutorials/lcms-dataprocessing/tutorial.md

 > ### {% icon question %} Questions
 >
-> What is the current stage of our trining dataset?
+> What is the current stage of our training dataset?
 >
 > > ### {% icon solution %} Solution
 > >